 Certain apartment complexes may or may not have minimum age restrictions; those that do usually request that at least one person in each residence meets the minimum age requirement – often between ages 55-62.

-Senior apartment living is not the same as independent living, as it tends to have less services built into the pricing structure; however, independent living communities do frequently have apartments as a housing option.
-Some senior apartments may be tax credit, income restricted, or subsidized.
+Senior Apartment Living is not the same as Independent Living, as it tends to have fewer services built into the pricing structure; however, Independent Living Communities do frequently have apartments as a housing option.
+Some Senior Apartments may be tax credit, income restricted, or subsidized.